 Interested to know what the other wedding photography styles are?
 Check out this article.

 As this guide is intended for couples who are preparing for their wedding day, I’ll go easy on the technical terms and instead focus on what YOU can do to get the most out of your wedding photography.
+Looking for tips on how to get non-awkward wedding photos?
+I’ve a special guide on that, linked below.

 But to give a simple overview, I’m talking about those photographers that will stay somewhat in the background for most of the day, working unobtrusively.
 They’ll capture those shots of moments unfolding organically, with minimal set-up of each shot.

 That leaves you to enjoy your wedding day without it feeling like an 8-hour long photoshoot.
+Want more day-of tips for how to maximize your wedding experience, savor the moment and avoid drama?
+Check out my day-of wedding tips, linked below.

 What is candid wedding photography?